Balšić noble family: Contemporary sources

 In medieval Serbian documents the Balšas are referred to as "Arbanas lords".
 The well-known Bulgarian biographer of the 15th century, Constantine the Philosopher, who lived in the court of the Serbian ruler Stefan Lazarević, refers to Đurađ II Balšić and Balša III as Albanian lords.
 Historical sources from Ragusa document the Albanian ethnic affiliation of the Balša family, mentioning "the Albanian customs of the Balša".
 In the funds of the Ragusan archives the Balšićs are one of the extremely present Arbanon families.
 Furthermore, the Ottomans referred to Đurađ II Balšić as "ruler of Albanian Shkodra".
 Also the Hungarian king Sigismund, when he met him personally in 1396, called him "ruler of Albania".
 One contemporary archival source in Vienna Archives mentions Balša II as "ruler of Albanians" during the Battle of Kosovo 1389.

 The fragmental assertions that their progenitor descended from "Emperor Nemanja", and that he held the area of Bojana river in the neighborhood of Shkodër are very uncertain.
-In a 14th-century letter, Balša II claimed descent from the Nemanjić family.
+In a 14th-century letter, Đurađ II Balšić claimed descent from the Nemanjić family.